Academic Program Guide

 AP Music Theory (F654) Prerequisite: Experience with music strongly recommended Grade: 10-12

-This class is offered in alternating years (see forecasting card for offering).
-In this class students explore the language of music.
+This course is offered in alternating years (see forecasting card for offering).
+In this course students explore the language of music.
 Students develop an understanding of notations, sight-reading, aural skills and harmony.
 Students learn the principles of music, including harmonic progression, melodic relationships, composition techniques and forms.
-This class may be repeated for credit.
-A materials fee may be added to this class.
+This course may be repeated for credit.
+A materials fee may be added to this course.
 A fee is required for the AP exam.

-This class (known as ACMA Synergy) is an auditioned group for experienced choral singers.
-This class is designed to further refine music reading, choral literacy, music theory, musicianship, performance and exposure to all types of music for ensemble singing.
+This course (known as ACMA Synergy) is an auditioned group for experienced choral singers.
+This course is designed to further refine music reading, choral literacy, music theory, musicianship, performance and exposure to all types of music for ensemble singing.
 Opportunities for solo work, competition and outside performances are available.
-This class may be repeated for credit.
+This course may be repeated for credit.
 Performance attire is required.
-A materials fee may be applied to this class.
+A materials fee may be applied to this course.

 Music Production (F681X) Prerequisite: None Grade 9-12

-This class is offered in alternating years (see forecasting card for offering).
-This class allows students to create, arrange and perform music by applying basic techniques used in Garage Band (software).
-Students will analyze compositions for musical elements and incorporate outside songs and videos into the Garage Band composition software to compose and arrange their own music.
-A materials fee may be applied to this class.
+This course is offered in alternating years (see forecasting card for offering).
+This class allows students to create, arrange and perform music by applying basic techniques used in Logic Pro (software) and learn to use the production equipment in our Production Studio.
+Students analyze compositions for musical elements and incorporate outside songs and videos into the Logic Pro composition software to compose and arrange their own music.
+A materials fee may be applied to this course.

 Beginning Jazz Band (F718) Prerequisite: None Grade: 7-12

-This class is performance-based, with a focus on learning to play a concert-band-related instrument.
+This course is performance-based, with a focus on learning to play a concert-band-related instrument.
 Students will be learning basic techniques and instrumental skills.
-This is a beginning level class that will familiarize students with the fundamental skills and concepts of music.
-A materials fee may be applied to this class.
+This is a beginning level course that will familiarize students with the fundamental skills and concepts of music.
+A materials fee may be applied to this course.

 Intermediate Jazz Band (F719) Prerequisite: Audition Grade: 7-12

-In this class, students will expand their understanding of music fundamentals. big Band styles and improvisation are emphasized.
+In this course, students expand their understanding of music fundamentals. big Band styles and improvisation are emphasized.
 This band will participate in two concerts per school year and possible perform at regional or out-of-state jazz festivals.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 Jazz Band (Advanced) (F720) Prerequisite: Audition Grade: 7-12

-This class is for students who study privately on their instruments and who have shown a very high work ethic.
+This course is for students who study privately on their instruments and who have shown a very high work ethic.
 This band will participate in a minimum of two concerts per school year, perform at regional and out-of-state jazz festivals, and participate in local performance opportunities.
-This class may be repeated for credit.
-A materials fee may be applied to this class.
+This course may be repeated for credit.
+A materials fee may be applied to this course.

 Concert Orchestra (F755) Prerequisite: Audition Grade: 7-12